South Korea's death toll from destructive rainstorm grows to 40 as workers search for survivors | Science-Environment

 As of Monday afternoon, rescue workers had pumped out most of the water from the tunnel and were searching the site on foot, a day after they used rubber boats to move and transport bodies on stretchers.

-Hundreds of emergency workers, soldiers and police were also looking for any survivors in the southeastern town of Yechon, where at least nine people were dead and eight others listed as missing after landslides destroyed homes and buckled roads, the county office said.
-Photos from the scene showed fire and police officers using search dogs while waddling through knee-high mud and debris from destroyed homes.
+Hundreds of emergency workers, soldiers and police were also looking for any survivors in the southeastern town of Yecheon, where at least nine people were dead and eight others listed as missing after landslides destroyed homes and buckled roads, the county office said.
+Photos from the scene showed fire and police officers using search dogs while wading through knee-high mud and debris from destroyed homes.

 Nearly 200 homes and around 150 roads were damaged or destroyed across the country, while 28,607 people were without electricity over the past several days, the Ministry of the Interior and Safety said in a report.